Dawn-Of-Justice/ACAV/README.md

 # ACAV - Autonomous Construction Aid Vehicle

-ACAV (Autonomous Construction Aid Vehicle) is a mini-project aimed at developing an AI-powered cyber truck-like robot capable of assisting with carrying heavy loads for workers on construction sites.
-The project utilizes computer vision and artificial intelligence to enable the robot to autonomously follow and assist workers.
+ACAV (Autonomous Construction Aid Vehicle) is a design concept that uses computer vision and machine learning to aid construction workers in transporting materials based on gestures from a supervisor.
+The system uses a Raspberry Pi camera module to capture video frames, detects ArUco markers, and recognizes gestures using a pre-trained model trained on Teachable Machine.
+The system then sends commands to the cyber truck to transport materials accordingly.

 <img src="images/construction-vehicle.jpg" alt="ACAV Robot" width="500">